VladRez/muses/readme.md

 ### Filter Search

-To make a specific search we split on a `:` and create one of the following objects.
+Make a filtered search using a `:` .

 ```js
 query = {